dwighthouse/json-complete/README.md

 * `value` - (any type) Some value to encode.
 * `options` - (Object) Optional.
 Option definitions:
   - `options.compat` - (truthy or falsy) Optional.
-Makes the encoder more forgiving of unknown or incompatible Types.
+Makes the encoder more forgiving of unknown or incompatible Types, at the cost of lost information.
 See **Option: Compat Mode** below.
   - `options.encodeSymbolKeys` - (truthy or falsy) Optional.
-Turns on the encoder's ability to encode Symbol keys on Types, at the cost of lost information.
-See **Option: Symbol Key Encoding** below.
+Turns on the encoder's ability to encode Symbol keys on Types See **Option: Symbol Key Encoding** below.
   - `options.onFinish` - (Function) Optional, except when using a Deferred Type.
 If specified, the encoder will call the provided function with the encoded String as an argument, rather than returning it from the `encode` function.
 This option can be useful for creating a Promise-based wrapper.
 This option is **required** if the `value` contains a Deferred Type, since Deferred Types cannot be synchronously encoded.
 * *return value* - (String) - The encoded String form of `value`.
 If `options.onFinish` is specified, the return value is `undefined`.